 The Promise of Coding Bootcamps

-As more people continue to question the underlying value proposition of higher education, bootcamps have gained more traction as a viable alternative.
+As more people continue to question the underlying value proposition of higher education, coding bootcamps have gained more traction as a viable alternative.
 Vocational bootcamps — which have become very common in the programming industry — are short-term training programs that offer students access to a comprehensive education in a certain subject.
 The courses offered by bootcamps are unaccredited — they cannot confer traditional degrees — and often hold less prestige than colleges, which are the hallmark of American higher education.
 Despite the image of bootcamps, they have the potential to change the way that higher education operates, and educate the next generation of workers who are preparing for more technological disruption in their jobs.
 Indeed, the coding bootcamp market has grown 11x since 2013, according to a study by Course Report, an industry research firm.

 There are a few reasons why coding bootcamps are in a good position to disrupt higher education.
 The first is that these institutions maintain a strong focus on skills development and preparing their workers for the specific scenarios they might encounter when looking for a job in a certain field.
 Indeed, coding bootcamps are training workers in the skills that American businesses are looking for.
 For example, Thinkful, a prominent coding bootcamp which offers short-term training programs, provides students with courses in web development, data science, and more — all in-demand fields with many employers.
 In contrast, traditional colleges often teach from a syllabus which may or may not reflect the specific skills employers are looking for.
 Bootcamps also maintain a strong focus on ensuring all of their offerings are relevant.
 One of the biggest problems with traditional higher education is that some knowledge taught is not applicable to the modern workforce.
 Coding bootcamps, on the other hand, have to offer up-to-date services in order to compete with traditional college programs.